 The Georgia War Veterans Home, situated on approximately 17 acres in Milledgeville, is a 375-bed facility licensed and certified by the U.S. Department of Veterans Affairs to provide skilled nursing care to aged and infirm Georgia war veterans.
 United Veteran Services of Georgia, Inc., a subsidiary of UHS-Pruitt Corporation of Norcross, operates the home for the Department of Veterans Service under a contractual agreement.

 Residents have access to several recreational facilities.
-These include a fitness center; an 18-hole putt-putt golf course that was renovated this year; a library; computers with Internet access and Skype; and a multi-purpose recreation center with pool tables, table games, books, and a large collection of movies.
+These include a fitness center; an 18-hole miniature golf course; a library; computers with Internet access and Skype; and a multi-purpose recreation center with pool tables, table games, books, and a large collection of movies.

-The GDVS Veterans Field Service Office serving veterans in the home and in Baldwin, Hancock, Putnam, Washington, and Wilkinson counties is located in the Wheeler Building Rotunda.
-Veteran-related contacts for this field office totaled 21,902 for calendar year 2016.
-This office also serves the 250 veterans of the Georgia War Veterans Home by assisting with compensation and pension claims, counseling services, and family related issues.
+The GDVS Veterans Field Service Office serving veterans in the home and in Baldwin, Hancock, Putnam, Washington, and Wilkinson counties is located in the Wheeler Building.
+Veteran-related visits for this field office totaled 11,000 for calendar year 2018.
+This office also serves the 250 veteran patients of the Home by assisting them with compensation and pension claims, counseling services, and family-related issues.

-During fiscal year 2016, veteran patients at the home received 88,459 days of skilled nursing care.
-The nursing home admitted 160 patients during the year and had 153 discharges/deaths.
-The average length of stay for current skilled veteran patients is 1,326 days or 3.6 years.
+During 2018, veteran patients at the home received 85,569 days of skilled nursing care.
+The nursing home admitted 179 patients during the year and had 198 discharges/deaths.
+The average length of stay for current skilled veteran patients is 1,278 days or 3.5 years.

-During fiscal year 2016, federal assistance in funding a portion of the cost of providing care to veterans in the home amounted to $11,602,246.
+During 2018, federal assistance in funding a portion of the cost of providing care to veterans in the home amounted to $12,031,209.